LiamDGray/lmud/README.md

 Note: The docker image lfex/lmud is for armv8.
 If your host system isn't that, you may need to use QEMU.
 E.g. on Ubuntu on amd64:

-sudo apt install qemu
-sudo apt-get install qemu-system-arm sudo apt-get install qemu-system-arm qemu-efi
+sudo apt-get install qemu qemu-system-arm qemu-efi

 This will use the published docker image with a game-data volume.